MiguelTornero/slp-to-video/README.md

 ```bash
 ./bin/dev.ts input.slp
 ```
-Be sure to manually empty the `tmp` directory after running this file to avoid wasting unnecessary disk space.
+Be sure to empty the `tmp` directory after running this to avoid unnecessarily wasting disk space.

 ### Usage examples
 ```bash